Sind (caliphal province)

 Sind was a province of the Umayyad Caliphate and later of the Abbasid Caliphate from around 711 CE with the Islamic conquest of Sindh by Muhammad ibn al-Qasim, to around 854 CE with the emergence of the independent dynasties of the Habbarid Emirate in Sindh proper and the Emirate of Multan in Punjab.
-The "Governor of Sind" (عامل السند) was an official who administered the caliphal province over what are now Sindh, southern Punjab and Makran (Balochistan) in Pakistan.
+The "Governor of Sindh" (عامل السند) was an official who administered the caliphal province over what are now Sindh, southern Punjab and Makran (Balochistan) in Pakistan.

 The governor was the chief Muslim official in the province and was responsible for maintaining security in the region.
 As the leader of the provincial military, he was also in charge of carrying out campaigns against the non-Muslim kingdoms of India.
 Governors appointed to the region were selected either directly by the caliph or by an authorized subordinate, and remained in office until they either died or were dismissed.